Business module development for an ERP

 After the project

 The modules are used daily by 1UP teams and continue to evolve based on user feedback.
-Their open-source publication allows other companies to benefit from these developments.
+They directly impact internal Odoo users and indirectly affect logistics teams, the B2B site, and customers using connected tools.

 07